 Religion & the Built Environment 2020-2021

 The ways we construct and inhabit the built environment are now fundamental to human flourishing in an increasingly urbanized and globalized world.
 Historically present in all religions, cultures, and politics, the communicative and ritual capacity of the built environment could transform our failing approaches to complex global issues like climate change and social conflict.
 The Abrahamic religions, for example, have affirmed the goodness of the material world as the terrain of divine action and architecture as a medium of theological expression, relating God to creation, matter to spirit.
-To realize this potential for a spiritually informed built environment, our interdisciplinary dialogue between theology and architecture will welcome researchers in fields as diverse as contemplative neuroscience, psychology of religion, environmental psychology, sacred arts, religious aesthetics, liturgy, material religion, art performance, anthropology, phenomenology, sustainable planning, and art and architectural history.
+To realize this potential for a spiritually informed built environment, our interdisciplinary dialogue between theology and architecture will welcome applications to our workshops from researchers in fields as diverse as contemplative neuroscience, psychology of religion, environmental psychology, sacred arts, religious aesthetics, liturgy, material religion, art performance, anthropology, phenomenology, sustainable planning, and art and architectural history.

 Religion & the Natural environment 2021-2022